cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 git checkout phase04.step04
 ```

-This Helm chart will deploy the following components into the new namespace `services` to issolate it from the provider infrastructure:
+This Helm chart will deploy the following components into the new namespace `services` to isolate it from the provider infrastructure:

 <p style="text-align:center;font-style:italic;font-size: 75%"><img src="./../images/provider-components-services.png"><br/>
     Service components (Will vary depending on the offered services)</p>

 - **Target Service**: This walkthrough will deploy a [Context Data broker Scorpio](https://scorpio.readthedocs.io/en/latest/) to provide NGSI-LD data access.
 The DNS `fiwaredsc-provider.local` will route requests to this service.
-- A **Postgis DB server** to support the storage of the NGSI-LD records.
-Postgis is used by the Scorpio Context Broker because it can manage spatial data.
+- A **Data space configuration service**: to expose information related to the exposed service at the well known url `/.well-known/data-space-configuration`.
 - A **Job to initialize data**: In this scenario, it just inserts some data into de Scorpio CB
 - A **Job to register the service** into the credential config service.
 This job will be explained in next phase ([Initial setup of th Data space](README-initialSetUpOfTheDS.md))
+- A **Postgis DB server** to support the storage of the NGSI-LD records.
+Postgis is used by the Scorpio Context Broker because it can manage spatial data.

 ```shell
 hFileCommand provider/service -b